MainulDip/KotlinEveryday/kotlin-basic-105-oop-minimap.md

 ```

 ### open class and method/s, abstract inheritance, primary/secondary constructor, init block:
+inheritable class needs to be `open`. `abstract` classes can also inherit from a `open` class.
+* all inherited class needs to be instantiated except `interface`.
+* constructor needs to be mapped when instantiating.
 ```kotlin
 open class Polygon {
     open fun draw() { // overriding is optional, not required